markszulc/experience-manager-learn.en/help/cloud-service/asset-compute/develop/worker.md

         // Provide a:
         // + message: describing the nature of this erring condition
         // + name: the name of the error; usually same as class name
-        // + reason: a short, searchable, unique error token that idenfies this error super(message, "RenditionInstructionsError", "rendition_instructions_error");
+        // + reason: a short, searchable, unique error token that identifies this error super(message, "RenditionInstructionsError", "rendition_instructions_error");

         // Capture the strack trace